richie0866/Rostruct/docs/reference/file-conversion.md

 	* Projects
 	* Meta files (partially)

-	Some file types may never be supported.
-For example, implementing Rojo project files may fully expose your project to the Roblox client when used.

 !!! tip
 	Due to Rostruct being an exploiting tool, there are some key differences from Rojo:

 	* `.rbxm` and `.rbxmx` files are fully supported
     	* Binary model files are currently buggy in Rojo
 	* Rojo project files will not be supported
-    	* Project files structure your codebase around the `game` object, which is fantastic for Rojo, but makes your code vulnerable when used in exploiting
+    	* Project files structure your codebase around the `game` object, which would expose your project to the client.

 	Exercise caution when using these features with Rojo, and keep track of their Github page for updates!